“I suddenly felt very, very alone,”: The plight of Ukrainians staying behind to fight

 “I suddenly felt very, very alone,”: The plight of Ukrainians staying behind to fight against Russia

-Last Friday we told the story of Sasha Bubnovska, who fled Ukraine with her daughters after a harrowing ordeal, but today we speak to the husband she left behind
+Last Friday we told the story of Sasha Bubnovska, who fled Ukraine with her daughters after a harrowing ordeal, but today David Cohen speaks to the husband she left behind

 They had a few kilometres to walk to safety, but he had to turn round and drive back towards danger.
 “All my instincts as a father were to go with them but martial law meant otherwise,” he said.